• Skip to primary navigation

 Enter your email below & we'll send the link straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-• Additions - Mix mini chocolate chips or chopped pistachio nuts into the sweet ricotta filling to use as a cannoli dip.
-Add the chocolate chips, pistachios, or sprinkles on the ends of the cannolis after filling them.
+• Additions - Mix mini chocolate chips (milk or dark chocolate) or chopped pistachios or almonds into the sweet ricotta filling to use as a cannoli dip.
+You can even get creative with options like fresh strawberries, too.
+Add the chocolate chips, pistachios, or sprinkles on the end of the cannoli shells after filling them.
+You can also try dipping the shells in melted chocolate.

-Next, add the drained ricotta cheese, along with powdered sugar, cinnamon, and fresh orange zest to a food processor or blender.
-Whip the ingredients together until you have a super fluffy, creamy filling.
+Combine - Blend the drained ricotta cheese, powdered sugar, cinnamon, and orange zest in a food processor or blender.

 ricotta cheese drained in cheesecloth and whipped filling in a food processor.